 Please Note: Give your blog a good 6-8 months before you expect to make some visible income out of it.
 Blogging isn’t a get-quick-rich money-making scheme, it is a full-fledged business.

-Blog Niche Ideas: How to decide what to blog about?
+Blog Niche Ideas: How to choose your blog niche?

 Once you’ve found your best niche for blogging; the next step definitely is to move on to “setting up your blog”.

 There are a lot of things you’ll encounter while building your blogs like domain selection, website setup, monetization, and a plethora of different things.

-I have put together this starter’s guide to start a blog in 7 easy steps in 20 minutes or less.
+I have put together this beginner’s guide to start a blog in 7 easy steps in 20 minutes or less.